Fuji X-T4 vs Fuji X-T3: Why The Older X-T3 Is Still Relevant In 2024

 Both cameras have the exact same 26 megapixel X-Trans IV sensor.
 When it comes to Fujifilm cameras, they have always been more focused on putting the same internals in different bodies rather than using the same body and putting in different internals, like Sony.

 You can view it as the company not innovating fast enough or you can see it as them making a product that does not require yearly upgrades.
-For my part, I see way less FOMO with this approach because choosing one body over another doesn’t mean you have to choose between different sensors.
+For me, choosing one body over another doesn’t mean you have to choose between different sensors.
 You will get incredible image quality across the board.

 With the new free firmware update on October 28, 2020, the X-T3 now has the same faster autofocus as the X-T4 and faster subject tracking.
 X-T3 owners now have 3x faster autofocus.
 How great is that?